THE CLEITEAN OF THE ST. KILDA ARCHIPELAGO IN THE OUTER HEBRIDES, SCOTLAND

 One should be careful not to endow the cleitean currently visible with great antiquity: Their lifespan, in Hirta's harsh environment, cannot possibly have exceeded a few centuries at most, provided of course they were properly maintained (which, by the way, is no longer the case for most of them today since the departure of the last St.Kildans).

-revealed several periods of occupation:
+Archaeological evidence has revealed several periods of

 Two incised crosses were found in reused stone blocks, the first one in a village house (could it not have been a foundation stone?), the second one in a cleit, but it really takes an act of faith to see vestiges of early christianity in them.